mitchts/nbt-converter/README.md

 ## Usage

-Make sure you have Python installed.
-Recommended versions are 2.7, 3.4 to 3.7.
+Make sure you have Python 3 or newer installed.

 Open a terminal in the script location and run: